JabRef/user-documentation/en/LabelPatterns.md

 ## Regular expression replace

 After the key pattern has been applied to produce a key, you can choose to have the key generator search for occurrences of a specific regular expression, and replace it with a string.
 The regular expression and replacement string are entered in the text fields below the list of key patterns.
 If the replacement string is empty, matches of the regular expression will simply be removed from the generated key.
 For instance, `\p{Punct}` or `[:/%]` can be replaced by nothing to remove unwanted characters from the key.
 This may be useful when naming PDFs according to BibTeX keys.

+## Key generator settings

+The behavior of the key generator can be altered to better suit your needs.
+A specific section can be found in **Options  -&gt; Preferences**, tab **BibTeX key generator**.